10 reasons to not hire a prostitute in Las Vegas

 I called one of the numbers for this article and asked about the "$79 special", wondering what one could possibly get for $79?
 The answer was that that means "$79 off the regular price".
 And since regular prices are never posted, and since Nevada doesn't have laws regarding sale prices, you can be sure that everyone pays the same delivery fee (unless you're successful at negotiating; I didn't try it, it might be a thing).

 - The ads are legal because they don't specifically advertise sex for money.
-The ads only promise "girls to your room".
+The ads promise only "girls to your room".
 It's not illegal for you to hire someone to come to your room.
 The services you may negotiate once she gets there are a different story.

 My own experiences